I opened a vegan restaurant in Berkeley, California in 2010.

 Meat in general is something that we don’t need and that causes more harm than good.

-First, there’s the Trans Fat issue because most oil used to fry foods is hydrogenated or partially hydrogenated.
+First, there’s the Trans Fat issue because most oils used to fry foods is hydrogenated or partially hydrogenated.
 And just because it’s “partially” hydrogenated does not mean it’s “partially” good for you.

-But even foods that are fried in non-hydrogenated vegetable oils like Canola or Safflower Oil have their own set of problems.
-These types of fats (polyunsaturated fats) easily become rancid when exposed to oxygen, producing loads of damaging free radicals in the body.
+Even foods that are fried in non-hydrogenated vegetable oils like Canola or Safflower Oil have their own set of problems.
+These types of fats (polyunsaturated fats) easily become rancid when exposed to oxygen, producing damaging free radicals in the body.

-Also canola oil is pretty much guaranteed to be made from Genetically Modified ingredients.
-I’ll be writing a post on this in the next few weeks.
+Canola oil is pretty much guaranteed to be made from Genetically Modified ingredients.

 And then there’s the risky substance called Acrylamide, which is formed in certain foods that are heated to high temperatures.
 The highest levels of Acrylamide are found in french fries and potato chips. 🙁